 - attend school events in which the student participates

 - volunteer at the school

-- encourage participation in school activities the student is interested in
+- encourage parent participation in activities the student is interested in

-Engaging parents are not only good for the child’s academic success, but they also have positive impact on the child’s well-being, both physically and mentally.
+When schools encourage parents to get involved, it is essential to guide parents support their kids positively.
+Autonomous supportive parents are not only good for the child’s academic success, but they also positively impact the child’s physical and mental well-being.

-When parent are involved, children tend to have more health promoting behaviors such as physical activity.
-Connectedness to family is also associated with fewer reports of suicidal ideation in children.
-Working together, school and parents can become invaluable support networks for children and adolescents16.
+When schools engage parents in the learning process, children tend to have more health-promoting behaviors, such as physical activity.
+Connectedness to family is also associated with fewer reported suicidal ideation in children.
+Working together, schools and parents can become invaluable support networks for children and adolescents.19

 - 1.Gonzalez-DeHass AR, Willems PP, Holbein MFD.
 Examining the Relationship Between Parental Involvement and Student Motivation.
 Educ Psychol Rev. Published online June 2005:99-123. doi:10.1007/s10648-005-3949-7